Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 To fine tune, you’ll need a dataset to learn from.

 Kiln offers a interactive UI for quickly and easily building synthetic datasets.
 It includes topic trees to generate diverse content, a range of models/prompting strategies, interactive guidance and interactive UI for curation and correction.
-In the video below we use it to generate 920 training examples in 9 minutes of hands on work.
+In the video below we use it to generate 920 training examples in 9 minutes of hands-on work.

 Note: when generating synthetic data you want to get the best quality content possible.
 Don’t worry about cost and performance at this stage.
 Use large high quality models, detailed prompts with multi-shot prompting, chain of thought, and anything else that improves quality.
 You’ll be able to address performance and costs in later steps with fine tuning.

 https://github.com/user-attachments/assets/f2142ff5-10ca-4a23-a88a-05e2bd24d641